mlibre/minds_bot_army/readme.md

 npm install
 # npm rebuild
 nano defaults.json # set botRunChance and runOnStart and mostTrustedUsers and other options
-# Now you need to define your users.
+# Now define your users.
-# For each user u need to create a folder like users/USERNAME in the users folder.
+# For each user u should create a folder like users/USERNAME in the users folder.
 And set the user account settings
 ~~~
 ## Tor
 If you want to use tor: